Decision 893/QD-TTg 2023 National Energy Master Plan for the 2021-2030 period

 1. The Ministry of Industry and Trade shall:

-- Take responsibility for the accuracy of data, documents, diagrams, maps, and databases in the Master Plan’s dossier, and ensure their consistency with the contents of this Decision.
+- Take responsibility for the accuracy of data, documents, diagrams, maps, and databases in the National Energy Master Plan’s dossier, and ensure their consistency with the contents of this Decision.

-- Publicize the Master Plan in accordance with regulations and implement this Decision in conjunction with the fulfillment of socio-economic development tasks in accordance with the law; develop a plan to implement the Master Plan based on the criteria and justifications specified in this Decision so as to execute the objectives and tasks set forth in the Master Plan; arrange the evaluation of the implementation of the Master Plan under the Law on Planning.
-Complete and submit the plan on implementation of the Master Plan to the Prime Minister in 2023.
+- Publicize the National Energy Master Plan according to regulations and implement this Decision in association with performance of socio-economic development tasks in accordance with the law; formulate a plan on the implementation of the National Energy Master Plan based on the criteria and facts specified in this Decision so as to fulfil the objectives and tasks set forth in the National Energy Master Plan; organize the evaluation of the implementation of the National Energy Master Plan in accordance with the Planning Law.
+Complete and submit the plan on implementation of the National Energy Master Plan to the Prime Minister in 2023.

-- Boost research on new forms of energy, such as nuclear energy, wave power, geothermal energy, green hydrogen, green ammonia, etc.; formulate strategies for new energy forms.
+- Promote research on new energies, such as nuclear energy, wave energy, geothermal energy, green hydrogen, green ammonia, etc.; to formulate strategies for other new energies.

-- Strengthen the establishment and improvement of necessary conditions for effectively developing a competitive energy market.
+- Create and improve necessary conditions for development of competitive energy market.

-- Assume the prime responsibility for studying and proposing amendments to legal documents and authorization and decentralization mechanisms to the Prime Minister for decision-making to facilitate the progress of energy projects.
+- Assume the prime responsibility for studying and proposing amendments to legal documents and authorization and decentralization mechanisms and submit them to the Prime Minister for decision to ensure the progress of implementation of energy projects.

 4. The Vietnam Electricity shall:

-- Maintain a leading role in ensuring stable and safe electricity supply for the cause of socio-economic development.
-Invest in electricity generation projects and power grid projects synchronously according to the tasks assigned to it.
+- Play a leading role in ensuring stable and safe electricity supply for socio-economic development.
+Invest in electricity source projects and electricity grid projects in a synchronous manner according to its assigned tasks.

-- Regularly review and assess the balance of electricity supply and demand and the operational status of the national and regional power systems, and report them to relevant authorities.
+- Regularly review and assess the electricity supply-demand balance and operational status of the national and regional electricity systems, and report them to competent authorities.

-- Thoroughly take solutions to innovate corporate governance, enhance production and business efficiency, increase labor productivity, reduce power losses, save costs, and lower production costs.
+- Thoroughly take solutions to innovate corporate governance, improve production and business efficiency, increase productivity, reduce electricity losses, costs and production costs.

 5. The Vietnam Oil and Gas Group shall:

-- Proactively develop and adjust the Group's development strategies and plans in accordance with the approved National Energy Master Plan; enhance capital mobilization from domestic and international institutions to implement investment projects, particularly key oil and gas projects.
+- Take the initiative in formulating and adjusting its development strategies and plans in conformity with the approved National Energy Master Plan; intensify capital mobilization from domestic and foreign organizations for implementation of investment projects, particularly key oil and gas projects.

-- Coordinate with partnership contractors to optimize the extraction of oil and gas resources from Block B Field, Ca Voi Xanh Field, etc. as well as the oil and gas sector’s infrastructure projects that have been planned, including LNG import terminal projects.
+- Coordinate with contractor consortiums to formulate optimal exploitation plans for oil and gas resources from the fields of Lot B and Blue Whale, etc. as well as planned infrastructure projects in the oil and gas sector, including LNG import terminal projects.

-- Strengthen prospecting, exploration, and extraction of domestic oil and gas resources to supply various industries.
+- Intensify prospecting; exploration and exploitation of domestic oil and gas resources for supply to industrial sectors.

-- Promote investments in energy projects according to the tasks assigned to it.
+- To promote investments in energy projects according to its assigned tasks.

-6. The Vietnam National Coal and Mineral Industries Holding Corporation Limited and Dong Bac Corporation shall:
+6. The Vietnam National Coal-Mineral Industries Holding Corporation Limited and Dong Bac Corporation shall:

-- Proactively develop and adjust their development strategies and plans in accordance with the Master Plan.
+- Take the initiative in formulating and adjusting their development strategies and plans in conformity with the National Energy Master Plan.

-- Continue to assume the primary responsibility for implementing the Master Plan’s contents regarding the coal sub-sector and sustainably developing the coal sub-sector; efficiently fulfill their role as the main suppliers of domestically produced coal for consumers; actively select and determine appropriate timing for the preparation and investment work as specified by the regulations to ensure that exploration schemes, coal mine projects, and infrastructure projects under their assigned management are put into production/operation on schedule under the Master Plan.
+- Further assume the primary responsibility for implementation of the National Energy Master Plan regarding the coal sub-sector and for sustainable development of the coal sub-sector; efficiently perform their role as the main suppliers of domestically produced coal for household consumers; take the initiative in selecting and determining the appropriate time for the preparation and investment work under regulations to ensure that exploration schemes, coal mine projects, and infrastructure projects under their management are put into production/operation on schedule as specified in the National Energy Master Plan.

-- Extract, process, and supply coal in accordance with the approved development orientations for the coal sub-sector; ensure sufficient coal supply for consumers as per the signed coal purchase/supply contracts, particularly guaranteeing adequate coal supply for electricity generation under long-, medium-, and short-term contracts signed with thermal power plant project owners.
+- Extract, process, and supply coal in accordance with the approved orientations on development of the coal sub-sector; ensure sufficient supply of coal to household consumers under signed coal purchase and sale/supply contracts, particularly sufficient supply of coal for electricity production under long-term, medium-term and short-term coal purchase and sale/supply contracts signed with thermal power plant project owners.

-- Closely update with the developments of domestic and international coal markets; actively and proactively seek reputable coal suppliers globally with stable long-term coal sources to diversify coal imports.
+- Continuously update with the developments of domestic and world coal markets; actively and proactively seek reputable coal suppliers in the world who possess long-term stable coal sources so as to diversify coal import sources.

 - Coordinate with domestic and foreign capable investors to study the investment in constructing coal transshipment terminals.

-- Actively and proactively seek cooperation with domestic and foreign organizations and individuals possessing adequate capacity and suitable technology to research and invest in selecting technologies and exploration methods for production trial projects/schemes, and progressing toward an effective industrial production plan for the Song Hong Coal Basin.
-Coordinate with domestic and international enterprises and organizations to study the use of coal for non-energy purposes, coal gasification, etc.
+- Actively and proactively seek and coordinate with, domestic and foreign organizations and individuals that have adequate capability and appropriate technologies in studying to select technologies and appropriate exploration methods so as to implement themes/schemes/projects on trial exploitation of Red River coal basin, then formulate an efficient industrial exploitation plan.
+Coordinate with domestic and overseas enterprises and organizations in studying the use of coal for non-energy purposes, coal gasification, etc.

-- Study and apply scientific and technological advancements in converting coal into clean energy and other products (used in metallurgy or coal gasification to produce suitable gas products for the energy and industrial sectors, etc.) to diversify coal-derived products.
+- Study and apply science and technology to turn coal into clean energy and other products (for use in metallurgy or coal gasification to produce appropriate gas products for the energy and industrial sectors, etc.) to diversify coal-based products.

-- Promote investments in energy projects according to the tasks assigned to it.
+- Promote investments in energy projects according to their assigned tasks.

 7. The Vietnam National Petroleum Group and other energy enterprises shall:

-- Proactively develop and adjust strategies, planning, and development plans that align with the overall development of the entire energy sector; have plans to enhance capital mobilization from both domestic and foreign financial institutions.
+- Take the initiative in formulating and adjusting their development strategies, master plans and plans in conformity with the overall development of the energy sector; formulate plans to enhance capital mobilization from both domestic and foreign financial institutions.

 Article 3.
-This Decision takes effect from the date of signing for promulgation.
+This Decision takes effect on the date of its signing.

 Article 4.
-Ministers, heads of ministerial-level agencies, heads of government-attached agencies, chairpersons of People’s Committees of provinces and centrally-run cities; chairpersons of Members’ Councils and general directors of Corporations, namely the Vietnam Electricity, the Vietnam Oil and Gas Group, the Vietnam National Petroleum Group, the Vietnam National Coal and Mineral Industries Holding Corporation Limited, and Dong Bac Corporation, other relevant agencies shall be responsible for the implementation of this Decision.
+Ministers, heads of ministerial-level agencies, heads of government-attached agencies, chairpersons of provincial-level People’s Committees; chairpersons of Members’ Councils and directors general of the Vietnam Electricity, Vietnam Oil and Gas Group, Vietnam National Petroleum Group, Vietnam National Coal-Mineral Industries Holding Corporation Limited, Dong Bac Corporation and related agencies shall implement this Decision.-

 Please log in to a subscriber account to see the full text.
 Don’t have an account?
 Register here